mbostock/shapefile/README.md

 * `encoding` - the DBF character encoding (defaults to ISO-8859-1)
 * `ignoreProperties` - if true, don’t read properties (faster; defaults to false)

-The yielded *collection* has a bbox property containing representing the bounding box of all records in this shapefile.
+The yielded *collection* has a bbox property representing the bounding box of all records in this shapefile.
 The bounding box is specified as [xmin, ymin, xmax, ymax], where *x* and *y* represent longitude and latitude in spherical coordinates.

 This is a convenience API for reading an entire shapefile in one go; use this method if you don’t mind putting the whole shapefile in memory, or use <a href="#open">shapefile.open</a> to process records individually.